tony-waters/tony-waters.github.io/_posts/2015-03-29-web-components-using-angular-part-2.md

 {% highlight html linenos %}
 <month-picker
 	multi="true"
 	month-selected-expression="someFunction(months)">
 </month-picker>
 {% endhighlight %}

-For this to work the value for `multi` needs to get passed to our directive, so it can change the components operation accordingly.
+For this to work our directive needs to be able to locate the value for `multi`, so it can change the components operation accordingly.
 And whatever is in `month-selected-expression` should be evaluated whenever a month is selected, in this case calling `someMethod` in the scope of the page on which it resides, passing in the month that was clicked.

 The secret of this working is related to directive scope.